icapps/ios-duvel/README.md

 let context: NSManagedObjectContext = ...

 // Delete all the objects.
-SomeManagedObject.deleteAll(inContext: context)
+SomeManagedObject.deleteAll(in: context)

 // Delete the objects that match a predicate. let predicate: NSPredicate = ...
-SomeManagedObject.deleteAll(inContext: context, withPredicate: predicate)
+SomeManagedObject.deleteAll(in: context, with: predicate)

 // Delete one the object.
 let object: SomeManagedObject = ...